Skip to content

 • Test generation completeness: A traditional-spec agent generates a handful of tests for the happy path.
 A micro-spec agent generates one test per spec, with each assertion explicitly scoped.

-• Code coherence: Traditional specs lead agents to merge behaviors into a single path.
-Micro-specs constrain the agent to one behavior at a time, keeping code modular.
+• Code coherence: Traditional specs cause agents to merge behaviors into one path.
+Micro-specs constrain the agent to one behavior at a time, so code stays modular.

-• Regeneration stability: Research on constitutional AI and spec-guided development suggests that explicit behavioral constraints reduce security defects in compliance-sensitive contexts, supporting the micro-spec approach of atomic, testable specifications.
+• Regeneration stability: Research on constitutional spec-driven development found that encoding explicit security constraints in the specification layer cut security defects by 73% in a banking microservices case study, compared with unconstrained AI generation.
+That finding supports the micro-spec approach of atomic, testable specifications.
 Living specs support this mechanism by preserving a single source of truth across regeneration cycles.

 Practical Techniques for Implementing Micro-Specs